zenml-io/zenml/docs/book/component-gallery/orchestrators/sagemaker.md

 authentication secret.
 * A [remote container registry](../container-registries/container-registries.md)
 as part of your stack.
-* An IAM role or user with an `AmazonSageMakerFullAccess` policy applied to it as well as `sagemaker.amazonaws.com` added as a Principal Service.
+* An IAM role or user with [an `AmazonSageMakerFullAccess` managed policy](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol.html) applied to it as well as `sagemaker.amazonaws.com` added as a Principal Service.
 Full details on these permissions can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)